ROCK TREE SKY MISSION STATEMENT

 The Alliance for Self-Directed Education https://www.self-directed.org/sde/

-Rock Tree Sky will be open Tuesday through Friday 9am-3pm
+Rock Tree Sky is open Monday through Friday 9am-3pm

 At Rock Tree Sky all learners, mentors, and staff commit to uphold the following three agreements: Take Care of Yourself, Take Care of Each other, and Take Care of the Space.
 These agreements inform how we show up to Rock Tree Sky.
 We often point back to these three agreements as a way of holding ourselves and each other accountable to being in a safe and caring community for all.

-● Long hair tied up for children working with animals or cooking – hats and bandanas
+● Long hair tied up for children working with animals or cooking.

 ● Hats/sun protection.
 Please apply sunscreen to children before coming to the